AlexanderYastrebov/bot-idp/README.md

 # ⛏️ bot-idp

-`bot-idp` is an [OpenID Connect](https://openid.net/developers/how-connect-works/) Provider that authorizes user browser via [proof-of-work](https://en.wikipedia.org/wiki/Proof_of_work).
+`bot-idp` is an [OpenID Connect](https://openid.net/developers/how-connect-works/) Provider that authenticates user browser via [proof-of-work](https://en.wikipedia.org/wiki/Proof_of_work).
 It is intended to slow down (AI) bots and scrapers.